m-rbt01/calculator/solution-plan.md

 * If dividing by zero is attempted, a message is displayed to avoid the operation.
 * If operators are pressed consecutively, only the most recent operator should be used for the operation.
 * After a result is displayed, pressing any digit should clear the display and start a new operation.
+* The decimal button should not work after being used on a given operand
+* The backspace button should remove one character at a time from the operation
+* The user should be able to use their keyboard for inserting numbers, operators

 ### PLAN
 **UI**